‘One Piece’ Chapter 903 Spoilers, Release Date: Eiichiro Oda Taking A Golden Week Break

 — FRANCIS K S LIM (@cgnetwork) April 23, 2018

 At One Piece Forum, some fans are hoping to know what happens to Jinbe, the Sun Pirates, and the Germa 66.
-All of them served as shields so that Luffy and his crew can escape the Whole Cake Island.
-Big Mom, who managed to return to his normal form after eating the delicious wedding cake, already arrived at their location and used Soul Pocus, asking “life or dead.”
+All of them served as shields so that Luffy and his crew could escape the Whole Cake Island.
+Big Mom, who managed to return to her normal form after eating the delicious wedding cake, already arrived at their location and used Soul Pocus, asking “life or dead.”

-As everyone knows, Big Mom’s power will only work if the target fears Big Mom or afraid to die.
+As everyone knows, Big Mom’s power will only work if the target fears Big Mom or is afraid to die.
 The lady Emperor once used it against Jinbe, but it didn’t work.
-The same thing could happen for the Germa 66, especially for the Vinsmokes who are artificial human that had their emotions removed.
+The same thing could happen to the Germa 66, especially for the Vinsmokes, who are artificial humans that had their emotions removed.
 The Sun Pirates may also survive Soul Pocus, knowing the fact that they headed to Cacao Island to sacrifice their lives for their former captain and the Strawhat Pirates.